It had its time of glory in the past. In ancient Greece, philosophy

 But... is this really awful if philosophy is dominated by cranks ?

 Well, not necessarily.
-After all, in order for cranks to stop
+After all, in order for idiots to stop

 bothering scientists, they need to go somewhere else and find